void-linux/void-packages/README.md

     $ ./xbps-src -a <target> pkg <pkgname>

-If the build for whatever reason fails, might be a new build issue or simply because it hasn't been adapted to be **cross built**.
-Join #xbps on irc.freenode.net for more information.
+If the build for whatever reason fails, might be a new build issue or simply because it hasn't been adapted to be **cross compiled**.

 ### Using xbps-src in a foreign linux distribution

 xbps-src can be used in any recent linux distribution matching the cpu architecture.
-At least a linux kernel 2.6.32 is required.

 To use xbps-src in your linux distribution use the following instructions.
 Let's start downloading the xbps static binaries: